Get Help From our Rape Defense Lawyer in Lexington, KY

+If you are facing rape charges in Kentucky, the consequences are serious, and you need all the help you can get to fight these accusations.
 Perhaps more than any other type of crime, being accused of a sexual offense means being tried in the court of public opinion.
-The nature of the accusations is often sufficient to serve as the basis for an assumption of guilt, but that prejudgment is patently unjust.
+The nature of the accusations is often sufficient to serve as the basis for an assumption of guilt, but that prejudgment is unjust.
 No matter what the charges, everyone has the constitutional right to a fair trial in a court of law where the prosecution must use evidence to rebut the presumption that the defendant is innocent and must prove, beyond a reasonable doubt, each essential element of the crime.

 Accusations of rape are not proof, but they can have immediate and lasting consequences.
-Protect yourself by talking with an attorney as soon as possible after you have been arrested or charged.
+Protect yourself by talking with an experienced rape defense attorney as soon as possible after you have been arrested or charged.
 It’s the only way to ensure that you have the best defense and the most legal options.
 From fighting for an acquittal or a dismissal to pleading guilty to a reduced charge, rape defense attorney Dan Carman will work closely with you every step of the way and help you make informed decisions regarding the best course of action.
-With a military background and skills oriented for both State and Federal criminal matters, Dan is particularly well suited to help you navigate the legal process.
-Let him work with you to plan the aggressive defense that you will need.
-Use the convenient online inquiry form or call (859) 838-1415 for a free initial consultation.
+With a military background and skills oriented for both state and federal criminal matters, Dan is particularly well-suited to help you navigate the legal process.
+Our firm offers a free consultation to discuss your individual situation, so call Dan today to plan the aggressive defense that you will need.

 Kentucky currently classifies rape in three degrees, and the circumstances surrounding the rape determine under which law an offender is prosecuted.
 “Penetration of the sex organs of one person by a foreign object manipulated by another person” is included in the legal definition of rape, which “occurs upon any penetration, however slight; emission is not required.”